How many left com

 Despite its relatively small size and influence within the broader communist movement, the concept of left communism has had a lasting impact on Marxist theory and continues to inspire various left-wing movements to this day.

-See also How many weeks is bake off 2023
+See also How many inches is 12cm

 Origins of left communism